adamschwartz/web.scraper.workers.dev/README.md

 #### `pretty` (optional)

   - When `false` or not included, JSON is minified.
-  - When `true`, formats the JSON using `JSON.stringify(json, null, 2)`.
+  - When `true`, JSON is formatted using `JSON.stringify(json, null, 2)`.

 #### `spaced` (optional)

-  - When `false` or not included, the text nodes of children of the nodes matching selector will be concatenated just as they are.
+  - When `false` or not included, the text nodes of children of the nodes matching `selector` will be concatenated raw.
-  - When `true`, a single space character is added between the end tag of a child.
+  - When `true`, a single space character is added after the end tag of each child node found.

 ##### Examples